mina-tang/RecipeForSuccess/resources.md

 layout: page
 title: Resources
 subtitle: All datasets used in our project
+cover-img: /assets/img/informatic.jpg
 ---

-Below you can find all the links to the datasets we used in our project.
+Below you can find the links to all datasets used in our project.
 - [CMU Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/)
 - [IMDb non-commercial datasets](https://datasets.imdbws.com)
 - [TMDb Kaggle dataset](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies?resource=download)